Sand Castles and Cathedrals: a Northern Spain Road Trip

-This is the seventh post in our series of Adventure Ideas for European family road trips, brought to you in conjunction with Avis Car Hire.
-This week we’re off to Northern Spain, on a journey of two halves.
+On our latest Road Trip Adventure Idea we’re off to Northern Spain, on a journey of two halves.
 Sandy beaches and family attractions punctuate the first half of this itinerary, until sun and sea become saint and sinner when you start to follow the route of thousands of pilgrims to Santiago de Compostela.
-Then it’s a loop back through some of Spain’s classic cities to Bilbao where modern art meets the outdoors….
+Then it’s a loop back through some of Spain’s classic cities to Bilbao where modern art meets the outdoors.
+Our European family road trips series is brought to you in conjunction with Avis Car Hire.

 In the beginning there was Bilbao